 Due to their short maturities, the carrying amounts for cash and cash equivalents, accounts receivable, accounts payable, and accrued expenses approximate their fair value.
-Long-term liabilities are primarily related to liabilities transferred under contractual arrangements with carrying values that approximate fair value.
+Long-term liabilities are primarily related to liabilities transferred under contractual arrangements and are measured at fair value.